 While Michalak’s tale may seem uncommon, it’s just one of the many inexplicable experiences that can be traced back to Manitoba.
 The region has long had its fix of intimate brushes with the otherworldly, from Bigfoot sightings to hauntings that have earned Winnipeg the title of the “Ectoplasm Capital of the World.”
 Over the course of six days, we’ll delve into the mystical and the mysterious—Sasquatch-spotting alongside Canada’s leading paranormal writer and UFOlogist, partaking in a traditional Anishinaabe healing ceremony with a First Nations elder, unearthing hidden occult symbols inscribed in a legislative building, and meeting a prominent researcher of spirit photography.
 Along the way, we’ll dine on the finest Manitoba cuisine, from pickerel cheeks to bison steaks, growing accustomed to Bigfoot stories being swapped like small-town gossip.

 The total cost of this trip is $2,865.
-For those traveling by themselves, single accommodations can be provided, subject to availability, at an additional cost of $330.
+For those traveling by themselves, single accommodations can be provided, subject to availability and the latest Covid-19 guidelines, at an additional cost of $330.
 Please contact us to request a single room.

 Travelers should feel comfortable walking three to five miles over the course of each day and remaining outside and on their feet for long periods of time.
 We’ll be walking both in the city and in more rural, wooded areas, as well as staying up late on our final night for the evening of supernatural investigation.